uqasha524/Rock-Paper-Scissors-Image-classifications-using-CNN/README.md

 <img src="Images/Stone-Paper-Scissors.png" alt="Stone Paper Scissors Game Demo" width="600"/>

 ---
 ## 🗂️ Dataset Overview
 We used an image dataset containing labeled hand gesture images:
 - `rock/` – images of a closed fist
-- `paper/` – images of an open hand
-- `scissors/` – images of two extended fingers

-## 🗂️ Dataset Overview
-We used an image dataset containing labeled hand gesture images:
-- `rock/` – images of a closed fist